kroganlab/RMSQv3/README.md

 ```
 fractions:
-  enabled : 0 # 1 for protein fractions
+  enabled : 0 # 1 for protein fractions, 0 otherwise
   aggregate_fun : sum
 ```
 Multiple fractionation or separation methods are often combined in proteomics